 Panasonic G9 versus Nikon D7200

 The Panasonic Lumix DC-G9 and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in November 2017 and March 2015.
 The G9 is a mirrorless interchangeable lens camera, while the D7200 is a DSLR.
-The cameras are based on a Four Thirds (G9) and an APS-C sensor.
+The cameras are based on a Four Thirds (G9) and an APS-C (D7200) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Nikon D7200.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (10 percent) than the Panasonic G9.
 Moreover, the D7200 is markedly heavier (16 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.